 Presumably, the coopting of forest and forest-based resources for the purposes of climate change mitigation (and adaptation) requires an income-generating and/or regulatory component in order to compete with alternative land use options in order for rational land and forest owners to respond.
 And in some countries, land and forest owners are even protected from the imposition of regulations that could potentially reduce forest owner incomes from the forest resource.
 Due to the basic requirement of stakeholder support, top-down strategies are seldom the best choice for public policy.
-Thus, the necessity of some kind of incentive framework capable of stimulating forest owners is what structures the logic of the Incentives depicted in Table II.
+Thus, the necessity of some kind of incentive framework capable of stimulating forest owners to respond to incentives commensurate with the goals of climate change mitigation (and adaptation) is what structures the logic of the Incentives depicted in Table II.